sftpplus/sftpplus-docs/chevah/server/static/documentation/installation/upgrade.rst

 * If you are still using a SFTPPlus init script from version 2.10.0 or older, replace the `--start` command line argument with the `start` subcommand.

-* Remove clear text passwords for accounts and replace them with hashed based version.
+* Remove clear text passwords for accounts and replace them with hashed-based version.
-  This can be done by setting new passwords via the Local Manager web based management console.
+  This can be done by setting new passwords via the Local Manager web-based management console.
   You can also generate hashed version of the password by using the `admin-commands generate-password` command line.